brunoamaral/adp/README.md

 adp
 ===

-A Different Perspective, a wordpress theme
+A Different Perspective, a wordpress theme by [DefineGravity](www.definegravity.co).